Trevor van Riemsdyk: Professional

 After three seasons with the Hurricanes, van Riemsdyk left as a free agent to sign a one-year, $800,000 contract with the Washington Capitals on October 11, 2020.
 In his first season in Washington in 2020–21 NHL season, van Riemsdyk was limited to 20 regular season games, posting 3 points.
 On March 21, 2021, van Riemsdyk signed a two-year, $1.9 million extension with the Capitals.

 In the 2022–23 NHL season while in the midst of recording new career highs offensively for the second consecutive season, van Riemsdyk was re-signed to a three-year, $9 million contract extension on March 11, 2023.

+After six seasons with the Capitals, van Riemsdyk left as a free agent to sign a two-year, $8 million contract with the Pittsburgh Penguins on July 1, 2026.

 Personal life

 He is the younger brother of James van Riemsdyk who plays in the NHL for the Detroit Red Wings.
 A third brother, Brendan van Riemsdyk, played hockey at New Hampshire before transferring to Northeastern.
 The boys were born to Frans and Allison van Riemsdyk.
 Frans was born in the Netherlands and raised in New Jersey.

 Van Riemsdyk is the You Can Play ambassador for the Capitals.
 The organization works to eliminate homophobia in sports.
 After then Arizona Coyotes defenseman Travis Dermott defied the NHL's ban on "pride tape," van Riemsdyk praised the move and said he had been brainstorming how to get around the ban prior to the league lifting it in response to Dermott's actions.